rkunnema/formal-model-certificate-transparency/README.md

     - `--defines=REVOCATION` for (simplified: perfect, without delay) revocation model
     - `--defines=RECEIPT` for realistic monitor blaming by combining domain owner and logger knowledge
+    - `--defines=SUFFICIENCY` to automate `exists-trace` proofs of the sufficiency component of accountability lemmas.

+The configuration files for `batch-tamarin` (see Reproducibility, below) already encode which flags and additional options (some lemmas need an oracle to guide the proof) need to be set for which model file.
+We recommend using batch-tamarin for convenience, otherwise the JSON files state clearly and formally which combination of flags is to be used for which lemma.

 ## Running the model